SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/customizing_interview.md

 the value of a variable name that is visible on screen.
 It takes the name of the Docassemble variable in quotes as its only parameter.

-Here is a simple example of a `js show if` expression:
+Here is a small example of a `js show if` expression:

 ```yaml
 ---